Hann Family Grave: History

 Joseph and his son, John sailed to Rockhampton.
-There they met with William, who had travelled independently to Rockhampton, bought horses and equipment and travelled overland to Port Denison where they arrived in February 1862.
+There they met with William Hann, who had travelled independently to Rockhampton, bought horses and equipment and travelled overland to Port Denison where they arrived in February 1862.
 On arrival at the port Joseph, finding that the entire land north to Rockingham Bay and along the Burdekin Valley had been selected, decided to explore the area west of the Burdekin.

 During a two-month exploration trip the Hanns selected ten runs on the plateau country west of the Burdekin.
 Joseph Hann described the runs as "fine sheep country, lagoons, waterholes, beautiful volcanic tablelands".

 Joseph and his sons returned south to sell their Victorian property.
 However, before they could purchase sufficient sheep for the stations the market was drained of stock as a result of the demand created by pastoralists heading north and by the demand for meat on the Victorian gold fields.
 In order to fulfil the stocking requirements of their lease Joseph and William travelled to the Darling Downs where they purchased 3000 head of cattle and arranged for James Gibson and William Glen Walker to stock Hann land to meet the government requirements with a further 2700 head of cattle.

 The Hanns arrived with their stock at Bluff Downs in February 1863 after an epic overland journey of six months.
 During the next two years they were occupied with establishing their stations.
 Despite their venture into beef, wool production was still a priority so Joseph began replacing cattle with sheep at the earliest opportunity.
 The decision to restock with sheep was probably a sound one, made for practical reasons.
 Unlike other pastoral products wool could be stored without spoiling and was relatively light to transport, while meat, the principal product of cattle could not be stored.